benk1/RecipeApp/README.md

 ##### You can navigate from one function to another using Navbar on top of the site.

+##### You can change color theme of the site either to be dark or light by clicking color theme icon, same wise apply to Navbar color selector.

 Note: This site is still on expansion for more features

 [Click this link to view the Live Demo](https://cooking-recipes-site.web.app/)